Mareliusmoen/varberg-games/README.md

 **Make the homepage for logged in users** <br>
 Make the homepage for logged in users more appealing and attractive, and add functionality like lists of joined events, your products for sale, new messages, etc.

+**Sort products in the markedplace by Category** <br>
+Add a filter option in the marketplace to sort products by category.

+**Sort products in the markedplace by sold/available** <br>
+Add a filter option in the marketplace to sort products by sold/available.

 ---

 ## Design